-Casa Santa Rosa facilities also include temporary buildings for the dining hall, therapy rooms, clinic and a library.
-The playgrounds, soccer and volleyball fields were constructed with the help of volunteers who visit the home yearly.
-The home plans to create their own vegetable gardens including a small farm.
-Administrative offices, school, a therapy center and additional family style houses will complete the complex once more funding is secured.
+Casa Santa Rosa facilities also include temporary buildings for the dining hall, therapy rooms, clinic, and library.
+The playgrounds, soccer, and volleyball fields were constructed with the help of volunteers who visit the home yearly.
+The home plans to create its own vegetable gardens including a small farm.
+Administrative offices, schools, therapy center, and additional family-style houses will complete the complex once more funding is secured.

 Students attend the local preschool through secondary school within walking distance of the home and there are currently eleven students who are studying in the university located in the city of San Vicente de Cañate and Lima.
 NPH Peru prides itself on hiring caregivers that are trained as teachers, which enables homework and tutoring to be more streamlined.
 The caregivers support the students through their academic challenges and physical and occupational volunteer therapists help children with motor and cognitive issues.